Mahagauri

 Mahagauri (महागौरी) is a form of the Hindu goddess Mahadevi, venerated as the goddess of beauty and purity.
 She is the eighth of the Navadurga, and is worshipped on the eighth day of Navaratri.

 Iconography

-Mahagauri is usually depicted in white while riding a white bull.
+Mahagauri is usually depicted as riding on a white bull.
 She is shown with four arms: in her upper right hand she holds a trident, in her upper left a damaru, her lower right hand is in the gesture of abhayamudra, and her lower left hand holds a japamala, or performs the varadamudra.